telerik/justmock-docs/licensing/licensing-faq.md

 This depends on the [Telerik JustMock license type (perpetual, subscription, or trial)](https://www.telerik.com/purchase/faq/licensing-purchasing#licensing):

-* *Perpetual licenses* function normally, provided that the tests are executed using a Telerik JustMock version released prior to the license's expiration date.
+- **Perpetual licenses** will continue to function normally with an expired license key.
+However, the following will happen if you update or install a Telerik JustMock version that is released after the expiration date of the license:
-* *Subscription licenses* function normally as long as the subscription is active and has not expired.
-* *Trial licenses* function normally only within the 30-day trial period.
+  - A warning message is logged in the build log.
+- **Subscription licenses** used in deployed applications will continue to function normally.
+However, the following will happen if you rebuild the application with an expired subscription license:
+  - A warning message is logged in the build log.
+- **Trial licenses** will prevent the application from functioning normally once the trial period has expired.
+The following will happen if you try to build or run the application:
+  - A warning message is logged in the build log.

 ## I updated the Telerik JustMock version in my project and license errors appeared.
 Why?